8 Min Read

 Knowing the normal temperature for dogs can help you determine if your dog is under the weather and when to take them to the vet.
 A fever may indicate a serious underlying issue, like a contagious virus that can affect other pets in your household, while a drop in temperature may signal life-threatening hypothermia.

 Every dog is different, and their daily activities may impact their body temperature.
 For example, your dog's body temperature will change when they're more active.
-A fever is a symptom, and it's usually associated with other symptoms.
+A fever is a sign, and it's usually associated with other signs.
 Conversely, hypothermia is a serious illness that requires immediate medical attention.

 Don't wait to get your dog the care they need when they're sick.
 Worried about your dog's temperature?
 We can help diagnose and treat a variety of underlying causes of fevers in dogs and advise you on what to do when your pet's temperature changes.
+Plus, members get free shipping from our online pet store, so you can get the supplies you need to care for your pet’s health delivered right to your door.
 Try Dutch today.

 Share